tomaszeman/Xunit.Extensions.Ordering/README.md

 	public void M3() { Assert.Equal(...); }
 }
 ```
-3. If you need to split Test Class into more files use partial class.
-Finally following this design, there is no difference between CollectionFixture and ClassFixture.
-If you need assembly level Fixtures use this https://github.com/xunit/samples.xunit/tree/master/AssemblyFixtureExample :-))
+3. If you need to split facts into multiple test clases use partial class :-) Finally following this design there is no real difference between CollectionFixture and ClassFixture :-( If you need assembly level Fixtures use this https://github.com/xunit/samples.xunit/tree/master/AssemblyFixtureExample :-)